Command to Find and Reduce Database Fragmentation in SQL Server

 As we keep on modifying our data in the database the indexes in the database gets fragmented.
 Because of this, it results in the degraded performance of the database and data becomes less efficient.
 Therefore,we need to identify the techniques, which will help in finding the database fragmentation in SQL Server.

-How To Find Database Fragmentation In SQL Server
+How To Find Fragmentation in SQL Server

-Two important columns helpful in detecting the database fragmentation or to find table fragmentation in SQL Server are:
+Two important columns helpful in detecting the database fragmentation or to find fragmentation in SQL Server are:

 This query represents the External Fragmentation and is represented in percentage value.
 In Logical Fragmentation this query is suitable for the clustered table and for the heap it’s called Extent Fragmentation.
 Lower the value better will be the result.
 10% value is good and less than 10% value is okay and more than 10% value corrections are required in the database.

-How to Reduce Fragmentation?
+How to Reduce Fragmentation in SQL Server?

 1. Reducing Fragmentation in a heap